Garima-sharma814/Scrape-Google-SERP/WebScrapingAPi.md

 ```Bash
 npm install got cheerio
 ```
+With [Cheerio](https://www.npmjs.com/package/cheerio) installed, it’ll be much easier to parse the HTML we extract.

-**Step 5:** Go to your favorite Code Editor/IDE
+### Step 5: Go to your favorite Code Editor/IDE

-Let's make a file named **serpScraper.js** and now we will include the modules into our script, to get the HTML of the SERP(Search Engine Results Pages).
+Let's make a file named serpScraper.js and include the modules into our script to get the results page’s HTML.

 ```JavaScript
 const got = require('got');
 const $ = require('cheerio');
 ```

 > If you face any problem using cheerio, sometimes require('packageName').default needs to be exported.
-So if you get an error about cheerio is not function or $ is not a function.
+So if you get an error about cheerio is not a function or $ is not a function.
 Try using this:

 ```JavaScript
 var $ = require('cheerio');